Respecting the Environment

 - Conducting field studies to gather further details about heritage resources, vegetation, wetlands, soil, wildlife and aquatic habitats.

-- Engaging with Aboriginal communities to collect Traditional Land Use information and Traditional Ecological Knowledge and to learn about potential concerns and issues.
+- Engaging with Indigenous communities to collect Traditional Land Use information and Traditional Ecological Knowledge and to learn about potential concerns and issues.

 Using the information collected, our team developed the environmental assessment and protection plans for regulatory approval, and in October 2014, we received our Environmental Assessment Certificate.
 In May 2016, we received all of our BC Oil and Gas Commission permits.
 In April 2016 we also received the required approvals for our various environmental and socio-economic management plans.
 As we continue to prepare for construction, we will use the information collected to develop applications for the remaining permits to support construction of the project.